adafcaefc/starforge-mod/backend/about.md

 - **Adjust Curve** - Manipulate the control points to refine your spline shape.
   This is where art meets mathematics.
 You will hate both.

+### Object Model Editor
 You may also open the **Object Model Editor**.
 This is where objects within your level gain physical representation.
 Or at least the illusion of it.

 For each object, you may:
 - Assign a **3D model** (`.glb` format).